JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 <b>
 This is needed to make sure both VMs are on the same Virtual Network.

-Within Azure, select the Windows Server 2022 VM:
+  Within Azure Virtual Machines, select the Windows Server 2022 VM:</b>

+- Click on the Windows Server 2023 (In this example, it is named DC-1)
-- Click
+- Click Networking under settings on the left
-- Click
+- Click the highlighted link after Network Interface:
 - Choose an existing Resource Group that you previously created
 - Give the VM a name
 <p>